yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 );
 ```

-:white_check_mark: 19.1 Why Don't Recommend To Use Indexes As Keys?
+19.1 Why Don't Recommend To Use Indexes As Keys?
 > - Since it could `impact performance negatively and could lead to some unstable component behaviour` such like rerender the whole list during the change.<br/>

 > - Related Reference : [Why do I need Keys in React Lists?
 ](https://medium.com/@adhithiravi/why-do-i-need-keys-in-react-lists-dbb522188bbb), [List key 的使用](https://note.pcwu.net/2017/03/23/react-array-key/)
 <br/><br/>

-:white_check_mark: 19.2 What Are Some Exceptions Where It Is Safe To Use Index As Key?
+19.2 What Are Some Exceptions Where It Is Safe To Use Index As Key?
 > - If your `list is static` (no additions/re-ordering/removal to the list).
 <br/><br/>